tikv/sig-transaction/design/transaction-layer-refactoring.md

 When a guard is dropped, if neither a lock nor any waiter is in the lock, we can remove the key from the map to save memory.

-### Parallel commit
+### Async commit

-The "parallel commit" feature can be also implemented with this lock table.
+The "async commit" feature can be also implemented with this lock table.
 During prewrite, the lock is written to the memory lock before it is sent to the raft store.
 Before any read request start, we read the lock info in the memory lock.
 If the `min_commit_ts` recorded in the lock is smaller than the snapshot time stamp, we can return a locked error directly.

 ```rust
 async fn prewrite(&self, req: PrewriteRequest) -> PrewriteResponse {